 After sunset, a feature movie begins for the entire family to enjoy on large outdoor screen.
-This year’s movie is Small Foot.
+This year’s movie is Abominable.

-8:15pm (Sharp!) – Hawaii Fireworks Hosted by the Poipu Beach Resort Association.
+8:15pm (Sharp!) – Hawaii Fireworks Hosted by Southwest Airlines and the Poipu Beach Heritage Foundation.

 After a magical Kauai sunset the crowds will gather for the annual fireworks show.
 This popular Kauai family event is not to be missed as the evening sky explodes in colors over the Pacific.

 Kauai Dining Opportunities.

 You can also plan a memorable night of Kauai dining at popular South Shore restaurants.
 Our guest concierge can check seating times for you.
 Another option is to search on Open Table for choices remaining on this popular evening.

 Our best advice for those driving is to arrive early and park on the grassy area next to the main Poipu Beach parking lot on Hoowili Road.
 If that area is full, you may find parking on any of the residential side streets heading towards Nihi Kai Villas.